dmyers/fuel-facebook/readme.md

 Configuration is easy.
 First thing you will need to do is to [register your app with Facebook](https://developers.facebook.com/apps) (if you haven't already).

 Next, copy the `config/facebook.php` from the package up into your `app/config/` directory.
 Open it up and enter your API keys.

+## Updates

+In order to keep the package up to date simply run:

+	$ git submodule update --recursive fuel/packages/facebook/